griptape-ai/griptape/docs/griptape-framework/engines/rag-engines.md

 ### RAG Stages
 - `QueryRagStage` is for parsing and expanding queries.
 - `RetrievalRagStage` is for retrieving content.
-- `GenerationRagStage` is for augmenting and generating outputs.
+- `ResponseRagStage` is for augmenting and generating outputs.

 ### RAG Modules